Surgery for Lung Cancer Patients

 Am I Cured?

 The goal of most cancer surgery is to cure cancer permanently.
 After the patient has recovered from surgery, the surgeon and other members of the cancer team will discuss the results of surgery and the final analysis by the pathologist with the patient.
 Patients who are eligible for surgical treatment usually have earlier stage cancers, so they are more likely to have long-term survival and cure.
 However, the long-term prognosis after lung cancer surgery is highly variable and depends on the available treatments and the final pathologic stage of cancer.
+The details of the pathology report, namely the size and characteristics of the primary tumor (T-stage), as well as if there is cancer in the lymph nodes (N-stage), will be used to decide if post-operative chemotherapy and/or radiation is needed.
+Furthermore, molecular testing of tumor cells is becoming increasingly more common as data emerges regarding the use of targeted and immune therapies in the post-operative setting.
+See Chapter 2: Comprehensive Biomarker Testing in Lung Cancer.

 With modern surgery, possibly accompanied by chemotherapy and radiation, it is common for people with early-stage lung cancer to be completely cured (Table 3).

 Table 3.
-The Percentage of Patients with Non-small Cell Lung Cancer who are Alive Five Years After Diagnosis14, 15
+The Percentage of Patients with Non-small Cell Lung Cancer who are Alive Five Years After Diagnosis14-15

 |Stage IA||Stage IB||Stage IIA||Stage IIB||Stage IIIB||Stage IV|